epinio/docs/docs/references/authorization.md

 ## List the Epinio users

-An Epinio user is a BasicAuth Kubernetes Secret, with two reserved labels:
+An Epinio user is a BasicAuth Kubernetes Secret, with the `epinio.io/api-user-credentials` reserved label.

-- `epinio.io/api-user-credentials`
+The `epinio.io/roles` annotation is used instead to get the list of the assigned roles.
+It's a comma separated string with the id of the roles.
-- `epinio.io/role` used to get the assigned role
+If a role is namescoped the namespace where it applies appears after the `::` delimiter (i.e.: `admin::workspace`).

 ```yaml
 apiVersion: v1